top of page

 WHAT IS COUPLES THERAPY?

 Couples therapy is a therapy approach that centers on both members within a romantic relationship to help them achieve their goals for their relationship.
+Some examples of goals for therapy may include improving communication, helping to navigate a particular or ongoing conflict, rebuilding connection and intimacy, or navigating a break-up/divorce in a healthy manner.
+Goals are determined typically during the first couple sessions of therapy.

 HOW DO I KNOW IF I NEED COUPLES THERAPY?